 Gustave Eiffel admitted that the inspiration for his centerpiece tower in Paris’s 1889 World’s Fair came from the Latting Observatory.

-A view from the top of the Latting Observatory.
+view from the top of the Latting Observatory.
 42nd Street, Croton Reservoir and the Crystal Palace are in the fore.
-Hand colored lithograph done in 1855 by Benjamin Franklin Smith via Bard University.
+Hand colored lithograph done in 1855 by Benjamin Franklin Smith.
+Image from New York Public Library.

 Besides the Observatory itself, another famous innovation debuted at the expo: Elisha Otis’s safety lift.
 Otis himself was on hand to demonstrate what was, in essence, an elevator with a break on it designed to keep the car from free falling should the hoisting ropes break.
 His invention was meant to soothe people’s fears about riding elevators since the burgeoning new technology came with a shaky success rate at the time.
 Otis would go on to install his first passenger elevator in 1857 at the E.V.
 Haughwout and Company department store at 488 Broadway.
 Otis’s design would pave the way for the skyscraper boom of the early 20th century.